burkeholland/deno-first-look/lessons/what-is/secure-by-default.md

 > Switch to the [2-secure-by-default](https://github.com/burkeholland/deno-exercises/tree/2-secure-by-default) branch in the exercises to run the code in this section

 Deno is secure by default.
 When I hear things like this, they often come off to me as esoteric and frankly paranoid reasons to write an entirely new runtime.
 The truth is, though, that Node.js is not a secure runtime environment.
 When you run a Node program on your local machine, it has all the permissions that you do.
 If you have the write to access a file, so does that program.
-And most of us as developers are have root or admin access on our own machines.
+And most of us as developers have root or admin access on our own machines.
 Even if we don't, it would be fairly easy for an npm module with bad intentions to do some nasty damage to your machine, or worse, your production environment.

 The browser is not like this.
 The browser is a secure sandbox that has zero access to your machine unless you grant it.
 Your phone is the same way.
 Think about it.
 Can apps on your phone access your location without your permission?
 Can they access your files and photos?
 No. You have to explicitly grant them the rights to do this.